 The only slapstick that was required of Eric in his version was how he danced with the guitar in the prom.
 Instead of emulating Chuck Berry, Jimi Hendrix, Pete Townshend, Angus Young and Eddie Van Halen, he would’ve emulated Little Richard, Elvis, Mick Jagger and Michael Jackson.
 For what it’s worth, neither version of BTTF is perfect when it comes to the comedy.
 What makes the Stoltz version more near-perfect than the Fox version is that the only flaw is Skinhead’s incoherent joke about Marty’s shoes.
 Having barely green shoes doesn’t make, at all, oneself comparable to a leprechaun.
 A better joke would depend on the possibility of light-up sneakers being created in the ’80s (they only came into fruition in 1992).
 In that light (quite literally), the joke was more likely to be: “Biff, get a load of his shoes.
 This dork thinks he’s walking on sunshine.”

-The above photo is what Eric was reduced to, no thanks to the mean-spirited producers of BTTF.
-In 1988, he resorted to mugging in order to prove that he could be funny.
-This photo session was conducted by Rick McGinnis, but the face-pulling wasn’t his idea.
+The above photo is what Eric was reduced to, no thanks to the perverse BTTF producers.
+In 1988, he resorted to mugging in order to prove wary casting directors that he wasn’t po-faced.
+This session was conducted by Rick McGinnis, but the face-pulling wasn’t his idea.
 He was put off by it.
 These photos were done to publicize a film titled Manifesto (a.k.a.
 A Night of Love).
 Pulling faces ended up paying fees as Eric was given an opportunity to act in a comedy titled Say Anything (a John Cusack vehicle where the nominal helmer was Cameron Crowe).
 This led to a cascade of comedic roles, including a voice-only role on Frasier.

 As for the sitcom that the featured image advertises, Cheers is the best ’80s sitcom.
 It’s the most symbolic of how American sitcoms changed.
 The first two seasons are like watching Mork and Mindy.
 Coach was the former whereas Diane was the latter.
 The comedy, if not all of it, was undersold by schmaltz.
 What stopped it from being maudlin was Carla.
 Season 3 was a bit more cynical when Frasier was brought in to compensate for the ailing health of the actor who played Coach.
 Season 4 upped the ante for cynicism by having Woody introduced as a subject of ridicule.
 Season 5 had Rebecca take Diane’s place and it became more cynical by the time that Seinfeld began airing in 1989 and convincing people that it was the first completely mordant sitcom.
 It’s ironic, then, that the last season of Cheers had higher ratings than the fourth season of Seinfeld (which both aired from 1992 to May, 1993).